gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 provided when TLS 1.2 with static RSA is used.
 It is RECOMMENDED to only support a limited set of strongly profiled protection engines.

+# Requirements towards the protection engines {#requirements}

+This section specifies what is to be specified in the description of a protection engine.

+## Inheritance

+The protection engine will inherit the speciications from this document and shall not override it or parts of it when not specifically permitted.

+## Protection Engine registration

+The protection engine specification will have one or more protection engine to be used in the Protected Association parameter as protection engines registered with IANA (see {{iana-protection-engines}}).

+## Usage of CRYPTO Chunk

+The protection engine specification will detail the usage of CRYPTO chunk and provide the meaning of all bits used in the Flags, if any.

+## State machine integration

+The protection engine specification will detail the state transition between PROTECTION PENDING and PROTECTED state (see {{state-diagram}}).